A Youthful Adventure Along the Mississippi Blues Highway 61

 Prologue

 We were just two crazy kids at the end of the summer of 1977.
 I was two years removed from military service, most of it overseas, and I had resumed school at Antioch College in Yellow Springs, Ohio.
-That’s where Cate and I met and became an item.
+That’s where Cate and we became an item.

 Cate and I got close and we decided that the time was right for an introduction to her mother.
 With the late summer sun beckoning us, we climbed into Cate’s mustard-colored Toyota and drove to Houston, TX, home to Cate’s mom and her soon-to-be husband.
 The visit went well and soon we were headed back east, navigating interstates in the deep south.